Apostolic Nunciature to the Philippines

 The Apostolic Nunciature in the Philippines is a top-level diplomatic mission assigned by the Holy See to the Philippines, located at 2140 Taft Avenue, Malate, Manila.

 Diplomatically, an apostolic nuncio may be equivalent to an ambassador, and often carries the ecclesial title of archbishop.
-The nuncio works closely with the Archdiocese of Manila, and is by custom the doyen of the diplomatic corps.
+The nuncio works closely with the Archdiocese of Manila, and is by custom the dean of the diplomatic corps.

 History

-The Apostolic Nunciature in the Philippines was erected circa 1902.
-Though the official residence of the nuncio is located in Manila, he is not subject to the Archbishop of Manila but directly to the Pope like other bishops and archbishops.
+The Apostolic Nunciature in the Philippines was erected circa 1899.
+Though the official residence of the nuncio is located in Manila, he is not subject to the Archdiocese of Manila but directly to the Pope like other bishops and archbishops, including those who are cardinals, as he is the Pope's representative in the Philippines.